The Best Vegan and Plant-based Cilantro Lime Crema

 Crema is somewhat like sour cream, but a little thicker and actually can taste a little more sour than sour cream.
 But honestly, I prefer to have it be a little more runnier that way I can pour it on top of my favorite salad, power bowl, or burrito bowl.

-There is so many ways in which you can enjoy this oil-free, soy, gluten, and dairy-free dressing including adding it to your favorite taco recipe, or on top your favorite soup recipe or as a dressing with our Power Bowl and Buddha Bowl recipes you can find here:
+There is so many ways in which you can enjoy this oil-free, soy, gluten, and dairy-free dressing including adding it to your favorite Taco Tuesday recipe, or on top your favorite soup recipe or as a dressing with our Power Bowl and Buddha Bowl recipes you can find here:

-Or just enjoy it as a dip with your favorite vegetables or as a dip on your Charcuterie or Snack Board.
+Or just enjoy it as a dip with your favorite vegetables or as a dip on our Beautifully Easy Vegan Charcuterie Board Recipe

 The list is endless.
 And the best thing is you can make extra and store in an airtight container in the refrigerator for up to 5 days.